 Osteoporosis develops gradually over your adult years, never causing a symptom until one day you suddenly break a bone.
-At Fort Wayne Endocrinology, Ashok Kadambi, MD, Desiree Heim, NP-C, and Crystal Webb, NP-C, help patients rebuild and maintain strong bones with tailored treatments that incorporate lifestyle changes and bone-strengthening medications.
-To learn if you should have an osteoporosis screening or if you need help managing osteoporosis, call the office in Fort Wayne, Indiana, or book an appointment online today.
+At Fort Wayne Endocrinology, Ashok Kadambi, MD and Crystal Webb, NP-C, help patients rebuild and maintain strong bones with tailored treatments that incorporate lifestyle changes and bone-strengthening medications.
+To learn if you should have an osteoporosis screening or if you need help managing osteoporosis, call the office in Fort Wayne, Indiana at 260-436-1248 to schedule an appointment.

 Throughout your lifetime, your body keeps your bones strong and healthy by getting rid of old or damaged bone and replacing it with new bone.
 As you get older, you lose bone at a faster pace than it’s replaced.
 This gradually leads to weak, brittle bones; a condition called osteoporosis.

 Though all adults can develop osteoporosis, your risk is higher if you lead a sedentary lifestyle, don’t get enough calcium and vitamin D, or take long-term corticosteroids.
 Post-menopausal women also have a significantly higher chance of developing osteoporosis.